ThornTechPublic/SwiftNetworkStarterKit/README.md

         URLRequest.HTTPMethod = verb
 ```

-Finally, the last part doesn't actually do anything in this particular example:
+Finally, the last part doesn't do anything in this particular example, since `parameters` is nil:

 ```
         switch self {